Tacky but Addictive: How Chinese Micro Dramas Draw Cash in?

 Many early micro dramas were adapted from online novels with predictable themes—heroic victories, character growth, and romance from a female perspective.
 Recently, however, producers have started exploring new genres, including suspense and period dramas.

 At the same time, China is tightening industry regulations.
-From March to November 2023, the National Radio and Television Administration removed more than 350,000 episodes containing violence, obscenity, or other harmful content from various platforms.
+From March to November 2023, the National Radio and Television Administration removed more than 350,000 episodes claiming they contained violence, obscenity, or other harmful content from various platforms.

 With rising demand and evolving standards, micro dramas are reshaping entertainment—both in China and around the world.